 Having too much body fat can also lower your fertility.
-Some women who have excess body fat don’t ovulate normally (they don't produce fertile eggs each month).
+Some women who have excess body fat do not ovulate normally (they do not produce fertile eggs each month).
 So, if you are overweight (your BMI is higher than 25) and you want to have a baby, it can help increase your chances of becoming pregnant if you lose some weight.
 This is best achieved through a healthy diet and lifestyle, including regular physical activity.

-Very low calorie diets, fad-diets, and those that exclude a wide variety of foods or a whole food group, should be avoided as they can result in low intakes of some nutrients.
-Losing weight whilst you are pregnant is not advised as it it is unclear whether this is safe, so it is best to get to a healthy weight before you become pregnant.
+Very low-calorie diets, fad diets, and those that exclude a wide variety of foods or a whole food group, should be avoided as they can result in low intakes of some nutrients.
+Losing weight whilst you are pregnant is not advised as it is unclear whether this is safe, so it is best to get to a healthy weight before you become pregnant.

 Pre-pregnancy weight loss tips include:

 - Eat a healthy, varied diet including plenty of fruit and vegetables, wholegrain cereals, and some low-fat dairy products, legumes, lean meat and fish.

 - Decrease the amount of energy-dense foods that you are eating, particularly foods high in fat and/or sugar (such as fried foods, biscuits, confectionery and sugars-sweetened soft drinks).